JacksonKearl/LilyPad/README.md

 <a name="findUser"></a>
 ###GET /users/:user_id

 Get the location info of a friend.
-You must be mutual to get each other\'s info.
+You must be mutual to get each other's info.

 **Headers Passed**